igormatkovic/salesforce-faker/readme.md

 ## License

-Salesforce Faker is released under the MIT Licence.
+Salesforce Faker is released under the GNU General Public License v3.0.
 See the bundled LICENSE file for details.